Exploring the Historical Sites of Berlin

 1. Brandenburg Gate

-The Brandenburg Gate is an iconic symbol of Berlin and is often considered Germany’s most famous landmark.
-Built in the 18th century, this neoclassical monument has witnessed significant historical events throughout the years.
-Once marking the entrance to the city, it now stands as a symbol of unity and peace.
+The Brandenburg Gate is a well-known representatives of Berlin and is usually regarded as the most well-known of German landmarks.
+This neoclassical monument built during the 18th century has watched major historical events as time went by.
+From announcing the entry to the city, it now acts as a monument of unity and peace.

 2. Berlin Wall Memorial